 Industry best practices are created and refined by the international minds at the forefront of PostgreSQL.
-By regularly comparing your processes against theirs, you maximise the potential of your database, while minimising the possibility of setbacks.
+By regularly comparing your processes against theirs, you maximize the potential of your database, while minimizing the possibility of setbacks.
 This will also reduce waste of internal resources and improve the overall quality of your database performance.

 How often is it required?

 We recommend reviewing your operations annually.
 However, if you are suffering outages, rollbacks, slower performance, or an inability to deliver development projects, it might be time to consider taking action sooner.

 Note: An Operations Review is designed to assess your processes for running a database.
 If you’re having trouble with your server and its parameters – how the system is actually working, then a Health Check may be required.